 Slot machines used to be mechanical devices with literal spinning reels.
 In the earliest days they didn’t even use power, instead relying on mechanical means to create spin and stop.
 Though you won’t find any of these games in modern casinos, you can sometimes find games styled after those classics.
 Conveniently referred to as classic or traditional slots, they typically have a single pay line and three spinning reels.
 The jackpots are small (usually), but so are the max bets.
 Most classic style slots take a small range of bets in just one or two denominations.

 This is a generic term used to refer to slots with a video screen.
-Truth be told, 100% of slots in modern casinos are technically video slots, even those styled after traditional slots games.
+Truth be told, 100% of slots in modern casinos work like video slots, even those styled after traditional slots games.
 Most modern video slots have more complicated rules than classic slots, with more than 3 reels and 1 pay line.
 They also tend to take a wider variety of bet sizes in more denominations than their classic counterparts.

 Some modern slot machine games involve a skill element, usually a video game style pick’em or shooting contest.
-Because player skill affects the game’s outcome, these games are generally referred to collectively as skill games.
+Because player skill affects the game’s outcome, these games are referred to collectively as skill games.
 Note that in some jurisdictions, all slots must have a skill element.
-This is particularly true outside of the big gaming areas of Las Vegas and Atlantic City.
+This is especially true outside of the big gaming areas of Las Vegas and Atlantic City.

 Slot Machine Payback Percentage